FAQs About Online Therapy with a Trauma-Informed Therapist in Chicago

 • Pressure therapists to act as neutral evaluators, which contradicts our therapeutic alliance

-• Therapy records are clinical in nature and not written for legal use
+• Therapy records are not written for legal use

-• I do not provide summary letters or character references for court
+• I do not provide summary letters or character references for the court

 • Records will only be released with a signed release of information from all relevant parties (e.g., both partners in couples therapy)